Health Protection have moved to a new way for our customers to register an enquiry or complaint

 - close contacts (some diseases can be spread from person to person).

 Viral Infections such as 'Norovirus' (Winter Vomiting Disease) can give rise to very similar symptoms to food poisoning, but in the majority of cases these are not linked to food, but by hand to mouth contamination and often only last between 2 - 3 days.
 There are no long term effects that result from being infected.

-Below is a list of some of the diseases we would investigate, with links to information on the Public Health England website where available:
+Below is a list of some of the food borne illnesses we would investigate, with links to information on the GOV.UK website:

-- visit the GOV.UK website for more information about dysentery (shigella)
+- visit the GOV.UK website for more information about Shigella (dysentery)

-- visit the GOV.UK website for more information about legionnaires
+- visit the GOV.UK website for more information about Legionnaires' disease

-- visit the GOV.UK website for more information about suspected food poisoning - gastrointestinal disease
+- visit the GOV.UK website for more information about Gastrointestinal infections (suspected food poisoning)

-- visit the GOV.UK website for more information about typhoid/paratyphoid (enteric fever).
+- visit the GOV.UK website for more information about Typhoid and Paratyphoid (enteric fever).